redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_role_add.md

 ### Synopsis

-Add or update role for user or service account
+Add or update one of the following roles for a user or service account:

+* viewer (provides read access)
+* manager (provides read and write access)
+* admin (enables admin along with read and write access)

 ```
 rhoas service-registry role add [flags]